Skip to main contentEnter

 The bottom line: While Ipswich secures some funding to improve local spaces, the significantly smaller allocation compared to neighbouring areas raises questions about how the government has assessed different communities' needs under its flagship Pride in Place programme.

-It cost us ~£80 to produce this article
+It cost us ~£80 to cover this story

 News